2021-2022 Tuition and Fees

 *Assumes full-time enrollment (between 12-18 units) for both the fall and spring semesters.

-**On-Campus Room and Board assumes the student has a double occupancy on-campus dorm room and a 14-meals-per-week plan.
-Meal plan rate is estimated and pending finalization.
+**On-Campus Room and Board assumes the student is placed in a double occupancy on-campus dorm room and a 14-meals-per-week plan.

 Prospective first-year and transfer undergraduate students may view general estimates of cost along with estimated financial aid the student may be eligible for by using our Net Price Calculator.